Society is right to be obsessed with the sacrament of confession.

 Vatican spokesman Father Federico Lombardi said the new application “could be useful in helping people make an examination of conscience.”
 Confession preparation often entails people reading prayer books for inspiration or, pencil in hand, walking through each commandment writing out questions and answers to fortify themselves.
 Now, penitents can use a touch screen that does the same thing before meeting with their confessor.

 Just as Adam and Eve handed to us the capacity to sin, our need to seek forgiveness is written on our souls.
-Just look at the profusion of “reality” television shows that make confrontations and confessions between people key to episodes’ development.
+Just look at the profusion of “reality” television shows that make confrontations and confessions between people key to programs’ development.
 The conflict is good for ratings, but it doesn’t count for anything eternal — as real confession does.
 It’s a profane imitation of a real, sacred thing.

 In Mark’s Gospel, Christ showed a connection between physical healing and the forgiveness of sins when he healed the paralytic.
 In the Gospel of John, Our Lord showed the connection with spiritual healing when he forgave the woman caught in adultery.